 - 3. In the General pane, set the view type and managed CI types. - 4.
 Optionally, select the check box in the Delete Candidate Policy pane.
-For details, see "Delete Candidate Policy Pane" on page 176. - 5.
+For details, see "Delete Candidate Policy Pane" on page 185. - 5.
 Optionally, set automatic state transition conditions for the view.
-For details, see "Set Automatic State Transition Rules for a View" on the next page. - 6.
-Click Save in the toolbar.
+For details, see "Set Automatic State Transition Rules for a View" below. - 6.
+Click Save on the toolbar.
 The view is added to the managed views list and can be accessed from the other modules.